 - For your convenience, take the free return shuttle from Banff Caribou Lodge to Mount Norquay!

 Get your Snow Tubing Tickets at Mount Norquay.
-Tickets can be purchased for morning (10 am – 12:30 pm) or afternoon (1:30-4 pm) time slots; and evening tubing is available from January 7 – March 12, 2022 on Fridays and Saturdays (5 pm – 7:30 pm).
+Tickets can be purchased for morning (10 am – 12:30 pm) or afternoon (1:30-4 pm) time slots; and evening tubing is available from early January to mid-March on Fridays and Saturdays (5 pm – 7:30 pm).
 Pre-purchasing tickets online is recommended as they often sell out.

 Dining in Banff